Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

     cd etc/
     ~/BBS/utils/R-fix-flags.sh

-This sets the C/C++ compilation flags appropriately for the build system, e.g., `-Wall`, which show additional warnings useful for package developers.
+This sets the C/C++/Fortran additional compilation flags to be used during the builds, e.g., `-Wall`, which will show useful additional warnings.
+These warnings will be included in the build report.

 #### Basic testing